cookavsky/ElectroShop/README.md

 # ElectroShop - cookavsky
 **_Create first Shop used Angular with data, system login, buying.
-Everthing what is necessary to open webshop_**
+Everthing what is necessary to open webshoping._**

 ## Table of contents
 * [Getting Started](#getting-started)